EventStore/EventStore/docs/server/features/connectors/sinks/kafka.md

 document IDs are generated in the MongoDB connector.
 These sources include the event stream, stream suffix, headers, or other record fields.

-By default, it will use the `PartitionKey` and grab this value from the EventStoreDB record.
+By default, it will use the `PartitionKey` and grab this value from the KurrentDB record.

 **Partition using Stream ID**